dart-lang/test/README.md

 * `dartium`: Whether the test is running on Dartium.

+* `content-shell`: Whether the test is running on the headless Dartium content shell.

 * `chrome`: Whether the test is running on Google Chrome.

 * `dart-vm`: Whether the test is running on the Dart VM in any context,